jonshrey/wordle/spring-boot-cycleshop/notes.md

 # 8 May 2025

-Your task, should you choose to accept it, is:
+Your mission, should you choose to accept it, is:

 1. In the /cycles/all table, add a button "borrow" alongside each row.
     1. Clicking the borrow button should borrow, if possible, one unit of the cycle and modify stock accordingly.